Uniswap/docs/docs/api/subgraph/guides/v4-subgraph-example.md

 ### Pool Daily Aggregated

 This query returns daily aggregated data for the first 10 days since the given timestamp for the UNI-ETH pool.
-To calculate `poolId`, refer to [Note on poolId and positionId](https://docs.uniswap.org/contracts/v4/guides/state-view#note-on-poolid-and-positionid).
+To calculate `poolId`, refer to [PoolId Library](/contracts/v4/reference/core/types/PoolId#toid).

 ```
 {